 Monitoring the financial performance of the companies in the ABN Group is a big and very complex job.
 As an in-house accountant, you’ll handle profit and loss, budgeting, forecasting and treasury management, produce and analyse financial reports, and make recommendations on how the company can improve its financial status.
 You’ll also oversee the assets of the company including property, cash, investments and intellectual property.

-Working from ABN’s head office, you’ll be required to remain abreast of changes to legislation, adhere to strict accounting practices, and take action to ensure the company is compliant in all aspects of legislation and reporting.
+Working from the ABN Group’s head office, you’ll be required to remain abreast of changes to legislation, adhere to strict accounting practices, and take action to ensure the company is compliant in all aspects of legislation and reporting.

 Human Resource Managers

-People are our most valuable asset, so Human Resource Managers are a critical ingredient in our business.
-In this role, you’ll lead our thinking on people and culture, developing and implementing strategies to ensure ABN remains a great place to work, so we continue to attract and retain the best people.
-You’ll also develop payroll and HR systems, facilitate training & development, succession and remuneration reviews, and handle HR and IR risk management matters.
+People are our most valuable asset so Human Resource Managers are a critical ingredient in our business.
+In this role, you’ll lead our thinking on people and culture, developing and implementing strategies to ensure the ABN Group remains a great place to work so we can continue to attract and retain the best people.
+You’ll also develop payroll and HR systems, facilitate training and development, succession and remuneration reviews, and handle HR and IR risk management matters.

 As an HR Coordinator, you’ll coordinate, develop and maintain HR administration systems, and provide support to the management team and other departments as required.
 This includes pre-screening, reviewing, shortlisting and replying to applicants, organising interviews, ensuring new employees have employment contracts, starter packs, white-cards and first-day buddies, organising induction days and maintaining employee information.

-At ABN, we place great emphasis on ongoing professional development for our employees.
-We have a dedicated Learning and Development Manager who administers the learning function, delivering quality, cost-effective programs to all ABN businesses.
-Targeted programs that assist staff in their business requirements and ensure our people grow and develop their career with the Group.
+At the ABN Group, we place great emphasis on providing ongoing professional development for our employees.
+We have a dedicated Learning and Development Adviser who administers the learning function, delivering quality, cost-effective programs to all ABN Group businesses.
+We offer targeted programs that assist staff in their business requirements and ensure our people grow and develop their career with the Group.